EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Java.md

     - the jdk contains developer tools (compiler, debugger, documentation tools) that allow for the creation of Java apps

 ## Primitive data types
-Java handles two kinds of data types: primitives and references.
+Java handles two kinds of datatypes: primitives and references.
 Primitives are variables that store simple values.
 There are eight in Java.
 - Integer types: **byte**, **short**, **int**, and **long** (42)
 - Floating-point types: **float**, and **double** (3.1415)
 - Logical types: **boolean** (true)